asif-mp3/kiwi-rag/README.md

 # 🥝 Kiwi-RAG Analytics Chatbot

-**AI-Powered Google Sheets Analytics with Voice Support**
+**AI-Powered Google Sheets Analytics with Multilingual Voice Support**

-A production-ready RAG (Retrieval-Augmented Generation) chatbot that enables natural language querying of Google Sheets data with multilingual support (Tamil & English) and voice input/output capabilities.
+A production-ready RAG (Retrieval-Augmented Generation) chatbot that enables natural language querying of Google Sheets data with **universal multilingual support** (works in **any language**) and voice input/output capabilities.

 ---